Designed to perform

 Material

-Use of the right materials that cause no harm to us or the planet and supports the other essentials
+Use of materials that cause no harm to us or the planet and support the other essentials

 Sound